pabllopf/ECommercePrice-Technical-Lead-Challenge-of-Inditex/security.md

 - **Code Review:** All code changes, especially those affecting security, are reviewed by multiple team members to ensure adherence to security best practices.
 - **Testing:** We use automated and manual testing to identify vulnerabilities.
 Security-related tests are included in our continuous integration pipeline.
 - **Dependencies:** We regularly update and audit our dependencies to address known vulnerabilities in third-party libraries.
+This includes libraries like `Spring Boot`, `Spring Security`, `jjwt`, and others.

 ## Known Vulnerabilities